-'Joint Venture' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Joint Venture' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Joint ventures are businesses or projects that two or more companies create together.
 They typically have shared risks and returns, ownership, and control structure.
 Companies form joint ventures for a primary reason.
 Usually they are trying to combine their various resources in order to achieve some specific goal.
 It could be for an existing or a new project.
 Each of the JV owners is ultimately liable for the losses, profits, and costs that come with it.
 The joint venture itself is a separate company that has different objectives from the main interests of the owning companies.

 Companies form joint ventures as a means to pool their expertise in the industry, their business reputation, their technology and abilities, and their separate human resources.
 This gives them the advantage of combining resources on a project as they are able to share the costs, liabilities, and risks associated with the job.